Umar: Life in Medina

-When Muhammad arrived in Medina, he paired each immigrant (Muhajir) with one of the residents of the city (Ansari), joining Muhammad ibn Maslamah with Umar, making them brothers in faith.
-Later in Umar's reign as caliph, Muhammad ibn Muslamah would be assigned the office of Chief Inspector of Accountability.

-Muslims remained in peace in Medina for approximately a year before the Quraish raised an army to attack them.

-In 624, Umar participated in the first battle between Muslims and Quraish of Mecca i.e., the Battle of Badr.
+Muslims remained in peace in Medina for approximately a year before the Quraysh raised an army to attack them.
+In 624, Umar participated in the first battle between Muslims and Quraysh of Mecca i.e., the Battle of Badr.
 In 625, he took part in the Battle of Uhud.
 In the second phase of the battle, when Khalid ibn Walid's cavalry attacked the Muslim rear, turning the tide of battle, rumours of Muhammad's death were spread and many Muslim warriors were routed from the battlefield, Umar among them.
 However, hearing that Muhammad was still alive, he went to Muhammad at the mountain of Uhud and prepared for the defence of the hill.
 Later in the year Umar was a part of a campaign against the Jewish tribe of Banu Nadir.
 In 625, Umar's daughter Hafsah was married to Muhammad.

 Later in 627, he participated in the Battle of the Trench and also in the Battle of Banu Qurayza.
 In 628, Umar witnessed the Treaty of Hudaybiyyah.
 In 628, he fought in the Battle of Khaybar.
-In 629, Muhammad sent Amr ibn al-A’as to Zaat-ul-Sallasal, after which, Muhammad sent Abu Ubaidah ibn al-Jarrah with reinforcements, including Abu Bakr and Umar, whereupon they attacked and defeated the enemy.
+In 629, Muhammad sent Amr ibn al-As to Zaat-ul-Sallasal, after which Muhammad sent Abu Ubaidah ibn al-Jarrah with reinforcements, including Abu Bakr and Umar, whereupon they attacked and defeated the enemy.

 In 630, when Muslim armies rushed for the conquest of Mecca, he was part of that army.
 Later in 630, he fought in the Battle of Hunayn and the Siege of Ta'if.
 He was part of the Muslim army that contested the Battle of Tabouk under Muhammad's command and he was reported to have given half of his wealth for the preparation of this expedition.
 He also participated in the farewell Hajj of Muhammad in 632.